Thaddeus Ross (Marvel Cinematic Universe): Depictions and appearances

 The character, played by William Hurt, first appeared in the Marvel Cinematic Universe (MCU) film The Incredible Hulk (2008) as a high-ranking military officer who was obsessed with recreating the serum that gave Steve Rogers his abilities.
 Scientist Dr. Bruce Banner uses gamma radiation to try to achieve results, which accidentally transforms him into a monster nicknamed the Hulk.
 Screen Rant writer Richard Craig noted that Ross saw the Hulk as a "potential weapon".
 Ross is portrayed as one of the film's antagonists hunting Banner down, and later recruits British Royal Marine Emil Blonsky to take an alternate version of Banner's serum which turns him into the Abomination.
 Hurt described Ross as complicated and conflicted, saying that he wants "Hulk's power, but is humiliated by Hulk's conscience: he actually sees and recognizes that it's more developed than his own, even though he's a patriot and a warrior for his country.
 He's sacrificed enormously for that purpose, but at the expense at times of his humanity which he occasionally recovers".
 Hurt later reprised his role for the Marvel One-Shot The Consultant (2011) via archival footage from the final scene of The Incredible Hulk.
 On sharing the scene with Robert Downey Jr's Tony Stark, he felt Marvel had "a lot of guts" to crossover films.

 After eight years, Hurt next appeared as Ross in Captain America: Civil War (2016).
 On his role, Hurt called it "a completely new iteration", describing Ross as more mature and less like the comic book version he had incorporated and embodied in The Incredible Hulk.
 The film saw Ross transitioning from a military officer into politics, becoming the United States Secretary of State, and presenting the Avengers with the Sokovia Accords, a legislation designed to regulate superheroes.
 Ross's crackdown on the Avengers lead to a rift between Steve Rogers and Tony Stark and the subsequent breaking apart of the team.
 Director Joe Russo noted that Red Hulk was considered for the movie, but was decided against due to the excess amount of characters in the narrative.
 In 2017, director James Gunn expressed interest in making a film featuring both Hulk and Red Hulk, but due to conflicts with Universal Pictures over film rights, the film never project never entered development.
-Ross's appointment as Secretary of State was also covered in the second season of the faux digital series WHIH Newsfront (2016) as promotion for Civil War.
+Ross's appointment as Secretary of State was covered in the second season of the faux digital series WHIH Newsfront (2016) as promotion for Civil War, and he was also mentioned in Agents of S.H.I.E.L.D.: Slingshot (2016).